microsoft/lisa/docs/command_line.md

 ### -d, --debug

-Set the log level output by the console to DEBUG level.
-By default, the console displays logs with INFO and higher levels.
-The log file will contain the DEBUG level and is not affected by this setting.
+By default, the console will display INFO or higher level logs, but will not display DEBUG level logs.
+This option enables the console to output DEBUG level logs.
+Note the log file will not be affected by this setting and will always contain the DEBUG level messages.

 ```sh
 lisa -d